jeffycyang/least-squares-visualizer/README.md

 - [ ] Allow user to click a data point to remove it
 - [ ] Allow users to click a submit button that runs the data through the least squares regression process and output the results
 - [ ] Display the results as the actual correlation function
+- [ ] Allow users to input an x-value and return the corresponding y-value output from the computed correlation function

 ## Extra Credit
 - [ ] Use some graphical library like D3, Sigma, Highcharts, or HTML5 Canvas and plot the data points as well as the resulting function on the same Cartesian graph